xurble/FeedThing/README.md

 Host it as you would any other django app.
 I had it running for years under fastcgi and it was fine.
 I currently run it behind gunicorn & nginx which is better.

-Once it is running, in order to keep it ticking over and reading feeds, something needs to keep hitting `/refresh/` or, better still, calling the management command `manage.py refreshfeeds`
+Once it is running, keep it reading feeds by scheduling the management command `manage.py refreshfeeds`.
+Superusers can also trigger an authenticated, CSRF-protected refresh from the Feed Garden.

 I have that set up as a cron job every five minutes.
 This was a cheesy way to work around the severe lameness of my last hosting, but its working well enough that I still do it that way.
 Celery beat would work too.

 Make yourself the first login using `manage.py createsuperuser`

 And that's it.